msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

     in which you may be prompted for the postgres user's password.

-  2) Create a database for TidBits
+  2) Create a database for Tidbits

     As a Postgres super-user, execute: